Learnosity/learnosity-sdk-nodejs/README.md

 **Note**: you can submit the configuration options either as an array as shown above, or a JSON string.

-In the example above, we're calling LearnositySDK's `Init()` helper to construct our Items API configuration parameters, and signing them securely.
+In the example above, we're calling LearnositySDK's `init()` helper to construct our Items API configuration parameters, and signing them securely.

 [(Back to top)](#table-of-contents)